-Here the Quran was put into our midst by the hand of Mr. Farrak.
-He introduced it as the book that G-d approves and chose by the Honorable Elijah Muhammad, so not the Bible.
+Here the Quran was put into our midst by the hand of Mr. Farad.
+He introduced it as the book that G-d approves that's what he told the Honorable Elijah Muhammad, not the Bible.
 The Bible is not a holy book.
 I'm giving you what he said.
-He said, "The Bible is a Persian book."
+He said, "The Bible is a Poison book."
 He said, "This is the holy book, the Quran."
 But did he tell them to study it so that he can teach it?
 No. He told him, "Brother, don't you worry about teaching this book."
 He said, "Your children, your sons will learn, they'll learn and they would teach it later."

 The Honorable Elijah Muhammad respected the book so much he hung it on the wall.
-I was a little boy, but I've seen and I can see it right now in a shiny material, green, kind of light green color, real almost color green, real live green, with straps.
-The straps were like a purse, the Quran inside, hung over a nail on a [unintelligible 01:03:44] near the top of the ceiling, hung high.
+I was a little boy, but I've seen and I can see it right now in a shiny material, green, kind of light green color, real almost kelly green, real live green, with straps.
+The straps were like a purse, the Quran inside, hung over a nail on a molding near the top of the ceiling, hung high.
 Yes, it hung high, in the home of the Honorable Elijah Muhammad before he even had a house, apartment, a little rented apartment.
 A lot of you don't know that.
 You think the Honorable Elijah Muhammad was born with a Mercedes Benz.
 He was born with poverty, in poverty and the poverty on him.

-Most of his children really knew poverty and we still know poverty.[laughs]
+Most of his children: we knew poverty and we still know poverty.[laughs]
 Yes, praise be to Allah.
-We have a beautiful audience out there, turn around.
+We have a beautiful audience look out there, turn around.
 Let's turn around, look back there.
 Allahu Akbar, Allahu Akbar.
 That's what happens when you get your soul right.
 Our guest, our honorable guest, what did he say?
-He said [unintelligible 01:04:53]. he ain't going to change the conditions for our people outside until they change the condition within themselves.
+He said, Allah says he ain't going to change the conditions for our people outside until they change the condition within themselves.
 As our interior has gotten better, G-d has rewarded us more and the more we get better internally, the more G-d is going to reward us externally.
 Allahu Akbar.

-Mr. Farrak definitely wanted us to revere the Quran.
+Mr. Farad definitely wanted us to revere the Quran.
 He wanted us to respect it as the holy and pure book.
 Not only did he want us to respect it as the holy pure book, he wanted us to want that book.
 How do we know it?
 From his own words in his own writing.
 He said, "Whoever can solve this problem, his reward will be a Holy Quran to read."
 That's what he said.
 He tempted us to just try to solve the mystery in his own language.
 He said that if we're able to solve the mystery in his language, our reward will be the Quran.
 I solved the mystery and my reward has been the Quran.

 [applause]

 IWDM: Praise be Allah.
-All you have to do, most of us who have seen a picture of Farrak, if you haven't seen one even though you're with me and you don't agree with Farrakhan's leadership, I give you permission to go visit Farrakhan and look on their walls and see the picture of Mr. Farrak.
+All you have to do, most of us who have seen a picture of Farad, if you haven't seen one even though you're with me and you don't agree with Farakhan's leadership, I give you permission to go visit Farakhan and look on their walls and see the picture of Mr. Farad.
 You'll see him holding the Quran in a pose that says, "This book, I love it.
 This book I humble myself to it."
 Very pious pose, he's holding it.
 Looking very sincere, very pious, very respectful of the book.
-There's a lot I can say to you all and I thank you, ministers.
-Imam, I think you know that.
+There's a lot I can say to you all and I thank you, ministers.i'm sorry Imams, I think you know that.

 [laughter]